Helium (HNT) Price Tops $3.42 on Exchanges

 About Helium

 Helium (HNT) uses the hashing algorithm.
-Its genesis date was August 1st, 2019.
+It launched on August 1st, 2019.
 Helium’s total supply is 160,875,442 coins.
+The Reddit community for Helium is https://reddit.com/r/heliumnetwork and the currency’s Github account can be viewed here.
+Helium’s official Twitter account is @helium and its Facebook page is accessible here.
 Helium’s official message board is chat.helium.com.
-Helium’s official Twitter account is @helium and its Facebook page is accessible here.
-The Reddit community for Helium is https://reddit.com/r/heliumnetwork and the currency’s Github account can be viewed here.
 The official website for Helium is www.helium.com.

 Helium Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Helium directly using U.S. dollars.
-Investors seeking to trade Helium should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Helium using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Helium directly using U.S. dollars.
+Investors seeking to trade Helium should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Helium using one of the exchanges listed above.

 Receive News & Updates for Helium Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Helium and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.